arzka/AimTux/README.md

 Configs are stored in a hidden directory in your home folder.
 Specifically

 ```
-~/.config/AimTux
+~/.config/Aimdroid
 ```

 Each `config.json` is stored in a seperately named folder (The name you see in-game, in the config window).

-To add a config, create a folder inside of the `~/.config/AimTux` folder with a name of your choice, and paste the `config.json` inside of that folder.
+To add a config, create a folder inside of the `~/.config/Aimdroid` folder with a name of your choice, and paste the `config.json` inside of that folder.

 To see hidden folders inside your home folder, press <kbd>CTRL</kbd>+<kbd>H</kbd> when using a file manager.

 ## Grenade Configs

 ```
-~/.config/AimTuxGH
+~/.config/AimdroidGH
 ```

 Each `config.json` is stored in the folder named after them map name.

-To add a config, copy the folder containing it to `~/.config/AimTuxGH`
+To add a config, copy the folder containing it to `~/.config/AimdroidGH`
-## Contributing to AimTux

-If you wish to contribute code to this opensource project, please keep some things mind before creating a *pull request*:
- - Make sure you're using the correct [code style](https://github.com/AimTuxOfficial/AimTux/wiki/Code-Style).
- - Make sure your commits are clean and straight forward ( no junk commits )
- - Explain what you've done in your pull request.

 ## Screenshots